BigCommerce vs Magento: The Complete Guide

 Founded in 2008, Magento has become a go-to eCommerce platform for retailers around the globe.
 Magento 1’s powerful functionality and customizable framework helped the platform rise to widespread adoption.

 After being acquired by Adobe, Magento announced that version 1 of its product will reach end of life by 2020.
 As a result, future improvements and support will roll into Magento 2 – its latest and most powerful version to date.
-This announcement leaves many brands to evaluate if an upgrade to Magento 2 makes financial and business sense.
+This announcement leaves many brands to evaluate BigCommerce vs Magento and decide whether upgrading to Magento 2 makes financial and business sense.

 What is On-Premise eCommerce?